ALEMOLOKOV/8.2_Ansible_playbook_Aleksandr_Molokov/playbook/Readme.md

 # Variables

-All variables which can be overridden are stored in group_vars/clickhouse/vars.yml file as well as in below.
+All variables which can be overridden are stored in group_vars

+/clickhouse/vars.yml file as well as in below.

 Name	             -       Default Value	    -   Description

+clickhouse_version   -       22.3.3.44	        -    Latest version

+/vector/vars.yml file as well as in below

+Name                 -       Default Value          -   Description

 vector_version       -       vector-0.27.0-1    -       Latest version

-clickhouse_version   -       22.3.3.44	        -    Latest version

 # Local Testing